albar965/littlenavmap-manual/en/PROFILE.md

 You can safely follow the descent path as shown by _Little Navmap_, provided you can manage your aircraft speed at the same time.
 For large aircraft you might want to descent around 10 nm earlier to reduce speed to 250 knots below 10,000 feet.

-The climb and descent paths do not consider wind settings.
-Expect differences when following the paths with a strong head or tail wind.
+The climb and descent paths are affected by wind and are moved accordingly for strong head- or tailwinds.
+The climb path will be steeper in the elevation profile if you climb in a strong head wind, for example.

-You actual climb path will be steeper in the elevation profile if you climb in a strong head wind, for example.
+See chapter [Winds Aloft](WEATHER.md#wind) for more information.

 The plan will switch to a flat display showing only a flight plan line at cruise altitude if the TOC and/or TOD cannot be calculated or if the plan violates altitude restrictions.
 A red warning message is displayed if this is the case.